ucsd-cse29/pa2-hashing-and-passwords/README.md

 ### If you want to resubmit PA2, please read this section carefully.
 You need to pass all the tests in the original PA2, while also implementing an extra functionality and answering a new design question described below.

-Write the program `pwcrack` such that it should, for each password:

-- Check if the SHA256 hash of the potential password matches the given hash
-- Check if the SHA256 hash of the potential password with each of its ASCII characters uppercased or lowercased matches the given hash
-- Check if the SHA256 hash of the potential password with each of its numerical digits replaced by all possible number digits (considering only single digit changes) matches the given hash **[NEW!]**
+Implement `pwcrack` as originally described below.
+Also update `pwcrack` to check if the SHA256 hash of the potential password with each of its numeric digits `'0'-'9'` replaced by all possible numberic digits `'0'-'9'` (considering only single digit changes) matches the given hash.

-The numerical and character modification don't happen both at the same time.

-#### Clarifications

-If `secRet112` is a potential password:
+As before, only one character change at a time is tested, so if `secRet112` is a potential password:
-- We will NOT check `SecRet113` as it would combine changing the case of a character and replacing numerical digit
+- This does NOT check `SecRet113` as it would combine changing the case of a character and replacing a digit
 - `Secret112` is NOT a valid variation to check as it modifies the case of two characters at the same time
-- `secRet123` is NOT a valid variation to check as it modifies two numerical digits at the same time
+- `secRet123` is NOT a valid variation to check as it modifies two digits at the same time
 - `secret112`, `sEcRet112`, `secRet212`, etc. are some valid variations to hash and check for a match

 For example,